-- 1. The term "Board" refers to the Board of Trustees of the Illinois Community College District #517 in the State of Illinois. - 2.
-The term "College" refers to Illinois Community College District #517 (Lake Land College). - 3.
-The term "Association" refers to the Lake Land College Faculty Association, Local 2296 of the Illinois Federation of Teachers-American Federation of Teachers, AFL-CIO. - 4.
-The term "academic year" refers to the fall semester and the immediately following spring semester. - 5.
-The term "regular semester" is defined as any fall or spring term which is Board approved as a part of the Academic Calendar. - 6.
-The term "summer term" refers to the period of time from and including the first day of summer classes through and including the grade due date and time for the summer term which is Board approved as a part of the Academic Calendar. - 7.
-The term "summer session" refers to the period of time from and including the afternoon after grades are due for the spring term through and including the day before Opening Day/Staff Development for the fall term which is Board approved as a part of the Academic Calendar. - 8.
-The term "seniority" refers to the number of years of full-time employment at the College starting from the employee's original date of hire or if service has been broken by termination, from the employee's most recent date of hire. - 9.
-For purposes of this agreement the term "employee" shall, for any academic year, mean and include any individual who meets any one of the following conditions: (a) is engaged exclusively in teaching or services directly related thereto consisting of thirty equated semester hours per academic year or their equivalent and performs services directly related to such teaching not less than thirty clock hours each week during the academic year, or (b) is engaged in providing academic support services for not less than forty hours each week, or (c) is engaged in providing both teaching and academic support services whereby the combination thereof satisfies the equivalent of the foregoing, or (d) is engaged in teaching and/or academic support services, or their equivalent, fifty percent or more of the time.
+- 1. "Academic year" the fall semester and the immediately following spring semester. - 2.
+"Association" the Lake Land College Faculty Association, Local 2296 of the Illinois Federation of Teachers--American Federation of Teachers, AFL-CIO. - 3.
+"Board" The Board of Trustees of the Illinois Community College District #517 in the State of Illinois. - 4.
+"Campus" the 5001 Lake Land Boulevard property and such other locations where Lake Land College classes are held and where faculty members supervise or serve students at approved locations. - 5.
+"College" Illinois Community College District #517 (Lake Land College). - 6.
+"Dependent" the employee's legal spouse and/or any unmarried children under 23 years of age per the IRS tax code. - 7.
+"Employee" shall, for any academic year, mean and include any individual who meets any one (1) of the following conditions: (a) is engaged exclusively in teaching or services directly related thereto consisting of thirty (30) equated semester hours per academic year or their equivalent and performs services directly related to such teaching not less than thirty (30) clock hours each week during the academic year, or (b) is engaged in providing academic support services for not less than forty hours each week, or (c) is engaged in providing both teaching and academic support services whereby the combination thereof satisfies the equivalent of the foregoing, or (d) is engaged in teaching and/or academic support services, or their equivalent, fifty percent (50%) or more of the time.
 In determining time devoted, actual hours will be considered.